Murshidmuhammedp/E-Commerce-Back-end/README.md

 Admin Side:
 - Admin login: Administrators can log in to access the admin panel.
 - User management: Admins can view all users registered on the platform and access specific user details.
 - Product management: Admins can view all products categorized by type, access details of a specific product, create new products, delete existing products, and update product information.
 - Sales analytics: Admins can track the total number of products purchased and the revenue generated.
 - Order details: Admins can access details of all orders placed on the platform.
+- Block and Unblock Users: Admins have the authority to block or unblock user accounts.

 Additional Features: